Matriki beach huts aitutaki cook islands vacation spot

 Spear fishing:

 The reef and FAD's (fish attracting devices) are fast becoming a destination for world class spear fishing.
-The Government installed 3 FAD's around Aitutaki and they are really starting to produce wonderful spear fishing results, Wahoo, Dog tooth tuna, Dorado (Mahi Mahi) and other species of sport fish are taken.
+The Government installed 3 FAD's around Aitutaki that can produce wonderful spear fishing results, Wahoo, Dog tooth tuna, Dorado (Mahi Mahi) and other species of sport fish are taken.
 Best months (May-August).
+You will have to bring your own gear.

 Note: Matriki promotes environmentally friendly fishing practices, there will be no killing of some fish species and no killing more then can be eaten in a reasonable time period (2-4 days).